BIOMEDICAL RESEARCH INSTITUTE

-BiOS offers a number of features, which make it far superior to conventional ultra-low temperature (ULT) freezers.
+Storage in the BiOS system offers a number of features, which makes it far superior to conventional ultra-low temperature (ULT) freezers.
 These include the following:

 Storage and retrieval from conventional ULT freezers is a time-consuming, error-prone manual process.
 With BiOS, samples storage and retrieval are fully automated processes.
 BiOS tracks each individual sample throughout the system by means of a 2D barcode on the bottom of the specialized biobanking tube and retrieves requested samples quickly and efficiently.
 BiOS clients simply submit a list of barcodes they wish to retrieve and collect when they receive notification that their order has been completed.

 The workflow of the system ensures that samples in storage will remain at a constant temperature of -80°C, despite the frequent introduction and removal of samples.
 When storing in conventional ULT freezers, sample integrity is at risk of being affected by constant fluctuations due to the constant opening and closing of the freezer, room temperature sample storage directly adjacent to frozen samples, etc. BiOS mitigates these risks, by limiting these thermal cycles and preventing sample degradation.
 In addition, the temperature of each sample is tracked at all times and a temperature profile is created for each sample as it moves throughout the system.

 BiOS records a full audit trail and temperature log for all samples managed in the system, from the time a sample enters, to the time it leaves.

 The system is incredibly secure, allowing users to request and retrieve samples only with the correct access rights and permissions.